Marcel88888/Clock/README.md

 * Processing - version 3.5.4

 ## Setup
-The program can be run on Processing suing Java mode.
+The program can be run on Processing using Java mode.

 ## Features
 * showing actual time